-THE continuous rise in food price inflation not only affects the purchasing power and income of the increasingly squeezed M40 and perennially struggling B40, which materially and adversely impacts household and private sector spending at a time when we are supposed to be in the endemic phase (i.e., steadily recovering from the economic impact of the lockdowns), but also exacerbates our food security problem.
+The continuous rise in food price inflation not only affects the purchasing power and income of the increasingly squeezed M40 and perennially struggling B40 which materially and adversely impacts household and private sector spending at a time when we are supposed to be in the endemic phase but also exacerbates our food security problem.

-Increasing food price inflation entails and means that households and private sectors would need to increase savings to cope with expected or anticipated future shocks in a global environment fraught with uncertainty and externally-driven inter-related dynamics that are increasingly complex.
+Increasing food price inflation entails and means that households and private sectors would need to increase savings to cope with expected or anticipated future shocks -in a global environment fraught with uncertainty and externally-driven inter-related dynamics that are increasingly complex.

-This analysis makes for a grim reading, especially in the form of a precarious economic and financial situation of over-leveraged households and private sector, where the trade off in the holdings of financial assets between the banks (creditors) and borrowers (debtors) becomes apparent.
+This analysis makes for grim reading - especially in the form of a precarious economic and financial situation of over-leveraged households and the private sector where the trade-off in the holdings of financial assets between the banks (creditors) and borrowers (debtors) becomes apparent.

-If the private sector on the whole wishes to save and accumulate more savings (as in liquid assets), then an increase in interest rates (via the overnight policy rate or OPR) negates the desire (by eating into disposal income) although beneficial to banks in the form of de-compressing the net interest margin.

-On the contrary, lowering interest rates enables the household and private sector to save more although at the expense of the banks, which are already making huge profits anyway.
+If the private sector on the whole wishes to save and accumulate more savings (as in liquid assets), then an increase in interest rates (via the Overnight Policy Rate or OPR) negates the desire (by eating into disposal income) although beneficial to banks in the form of de-compressing the net interest margin (NIM).
+On the contrary, lowering the interest rates enables the households and private sector to save more although at the expense of the banks (which are already making huge profits, anyway).